About

 The Malta Festival is one of the most important cultural events in Poland and Central and Eastern Europe.
 For over three decades, it has created a space for dialogue between various fields of art, cultures, and ideas.
 The festival serves as a multidisciplinary platform where theater, dance, music, visual arts, film, and performative forms come together, crafting a unique program open to experimentation.

-Radiohead, Damon Albarn, Jane’s Addiction, Beirut, Charlotte Gainsbourg, CocoRosie, Devendra Banhart, and ANOHNI and the Johnsons are just some of the stars who have shaped the history of the festival.
-With presentations by groundbreaking theater creators such as Romeo Castellucci, Needcompany, Pippo Delbono, and Gisèle Vienne, as well as last year’s acclaimed climate opera “Sun & Sea”, the Poznań event continues to mark milestones on the map of European performing arts.
+Radiohead, Damon Albarn, Jane’s Addiction, Beirut, Charlotte Gainsbourg, CocoRosie, Devendra Banhart, and ANOHNI and the Johnsons are just a few of the stars that have shaped the festival’s history.
+With theatre presentations by artists such as Romeo Castellucci, Needcompany, Pippo Delbono, Gisèle Vienne, and last year’s climate opera “Sun & Sea”, the festival marks major milestones on the map of European performing arts.
+For the people of Poznań, Malta means theatre around the corner – surprising, spontaneous, and in the streets.